-The first of its kind, the GTU’s interreligious chaplaincy program equips leaders to practice spiritual care among a diverse population, with emphasis on underrepresented communities among institutional chaplains.
-The program offers students who have previously earned a qualifying master’s degree the opportunity to earn a Certificate in Interreligious Chaplaincy.
+The first of its kind, GTU’s interreligious chaplaincy program equips leaders to practice spiritual care among a diverse population, with emphasis on underrepresented communities among institutional chaplains.
+The program offers students who have previously earned a qualifying bachelor’s degree the opportunity to earn a Certificate in Interreligious Chaplaincy.

-Students without an MA degree can apply for the 48-credit Master's program in coordination with any of the following:
+Chaplains wishing to apply for chaplaincy board certification must hold a certificate in chaplaincy and an MA degree.
+Apply for the 48-credit Master's program in coordination with any of the following:

 - The GTU Common Master of Arts in Interreligious Studies Concentration.